 Starting a racehorse’s training is a complex task that needs careful consideration of several elements.
 As a result, the data is a valuable solution for enhancing the trainer’s abilities.
 When selecting a race, the trainer needs obviously to consider the distance, and locomotion data can assist you in making the most objective decision possible.
 Many scientific research have been conducted to determine the appropriate distance based on the locomotor characteristics of a horse.
 The analysis is based on a study of the stride lenght and stride frequency of a horse’s locomotor profile.
 As each horse has its own stride style, generic and theoretical profiles may be identified, with a defined ideal distance.

 It is feasible to assess the impact of the training because if the database was built from the start.
 Indeed, the data evolution over time measures and quantifies the horse’s physiological transformation.
 Thoroughbreds are strong athletes that are well-known for their capacity to adapt physiologically and physically throughout training.
 Thus, training a juvenile racehorse is a delicate balancing act between developing its cardiac function and aerobic capacity and putting strain on the musculoskeletal system, which can possibly induce structural damage and/or lameness.
-The data gathered can aid in the discovery and maintenance of this balance.
-Monitoring heart rate and HR zones does, in fact, aid in the quantification of cardiopulmonary function.
-As a result, you can guarantee that training is both effective and relevant.
+Heart rate indicators are good indicators of a young horse’s potential.
+Monitoring and analysing the heart rate of a racehorse provides information on his fitness level and his adaptation to training.
+The data can be used to gradually increase the training load by dosing well between under- and overtraining.

 The data in the preceding example is from a 2-year-old horse who began training in early 2021.
 The trainer has been closely monitoring this young horse’s training sessions.
 We can trace this horse’s improvement thanks to this data: between April and June, he is able to run faster and in better cardiac condition.
 Despite the increased pace, the time spent in the anaerobic zone has decreased by 10 seconds.
 His body has adapted, demonstrating the training effectiveness.